jornada-im/jrn_metadata/docs/JRN_metadata_standards.md

 * Current responsible PIs
 * PostDocs, grad students, and other researchers (??? need to verify this)

-If for some reason the creator, or originating PI, for the data package is unknown, it is acceptable to list the Jornada Basin LTER as the organization in this element.
+If for some reason the creator, or originating PI, for the data package is unknown, it is acceptable to list the Jornada Basin LTER as an organization in this element.

 ### Other personnel and organization elements